shlee9605/team4-yolosocket/README.md

     └── stream.py # Streaming Camera
 ```

-# 2. Develop Environment
+# 2. Development Environment

-For : Windows(anaconda prompt ver3)
+Worked on: Windows(anaconda prompt ver3)
-Used : Yolo, OpenCV, Flask, ETC
+Used: Yolo, OpenCV, Flask, ETC
-**You Must Refer [My Notion(in Kor)](https://www.notion.so/UVC-c36970dd6c884131b159ea837790db94) Together for Plugin Packages Description of This Project**
+**You would need to refer to [My Notion(in Kor)](https://www.notion.so/UVC-c36970dd6c884131b159ea837790db94) for the Plugin Packages Description of this Project.**

 ## Setup
-For Development OS, I used `Windows10(anaconda3)`.
+For Development OS, I used `Windows 10(anaconda3)`.
-Then, set your working space for python
+First, set up a working space for Python.
 ```console
 > cd C:\Workspace
 ```

 ## Installation
-You need to set up Yolov5
+You need to install Yolov5.
-Checkout [My Notion(in Kor)](https://www.notion.so/1d50eee57be542fd8435cf5088dd9936#38e3ee19b7d34922bc082fc9921ff235) for Installation in Windows
+Check out [My Notion(in Kor)](https://www.notion.so/1d50eee57be542fd8435cf5088dd9936#38e3ee19b7d34922bc082fc9921ff235) on how to install it on Windows.
 You can also refer to [Yolov5 documents](https://github.com/ultralytics/yolov5),
-which includes information about [Training Custom Dataset](https://github.com/ultralytics/yolov5/wiki/Train-Custom-Data), [Roboflow](https://roboflow.com/?ref=ultralytics)
+which includes information about [Training Custom Dataset](https://github.com/ultralytics/yolov5/wiki/Train-Custom-Data), and [Roboflow](https://roboflow.com/?ref=ultralytics)

 ## Activate Anaconda
 Create Your Project